shortall/vscode-html-liquid-preview/README.md

 For my main use case of liquid it's handy to get the live rendered output you get with the Braze plugin.
 However I didn't need the braze extensions and I did want it to support all the standard liquid syntax.

 I also liked the idea of being able to format the template.
-That funcitonality is included in the Shopify Liquid Preview extension however it wasn't working for me.
+That functionality is included in the Shopify Liquid Preview extension however it wasn't working for me.
 I've added it as a separate command so as not to interfere with any other formatter that may have already been setup.

 ## Features